 Vocabulary support can take place before or after the close reading lesson.
 In this case, we dive deep into the tier-two and tier-three vocabulary terms related to Earth Day after we finish close reading.
 Using a graphic organizer will work well for supporting students in learning the meaning of the new terms.
 Requiring students to define each new word, use the word in a sentence, find a synonym for each word, and sketch a picture to represent the meaning of the word will increase understanding and help to cement newly acquired knowledge.
 Depending on time and ability, the vocabulary organizers can be pre-printed or student created.
 In addition to completing the graphic organizers, students will need an opportunity to apply their knowledge of the word meanings.
 That way, when it comes time to use the word in a different context, students will be successful.
 A quick and easy way to accomplish this is to have students write an original story using all of their new vocabulary terms.
 Students will have a chance to work with the new words related to Earth Day, and you won’t have to create anything additional for this lesson!

 I like to include an extension activity that requires students to connect learning to their own lives.
 It gives students a chance to build upon what they have learned and apply their newly acquired knowledge about Earth Day.
-Reading comprehension reaches a higher level when there’s a connection or a link.
 Making a text-to-self connection will reinforce learning and help to establish a stronger connection with the Earth Day content presented in the reading.
 In order to do this, students describe two things they can start doing to help protect the planet.
 The purpose of the writing activity is to create relevance and meaning for learning about Earth Day.
 Students will also get a chance to create an Earth Day illustration that corresponds with their ideas for protecting the planet.

 I conclude the Earth Day reading comprehension lesson with an assessment.
 Wrapping up the lesson with an assessment gives students a chance to reflect on what they have learned about Earth Day.
 The three-part assessment I use is based on the informational text and covers vocabulary, comprehension, and includes a short answer extension question.
 Since the entire lesson is differentiated to meet the needs of all learners in the classroom, I use a separate assessment for each reading level.